kluth/solidum/packages/core/WEBML.md

 ## Philosophy

 **Separation of Concerns:** Logic stays in TypeScript, markup stays in WebML templates.
 This makes components:

 - Easier to maintain
 - Easier to understand
 - Easier to test
 - More reusable

+**Note:** Currently, WebML components work best as standalone components or when all children are also WebML components.
+Mixing WebML and createElement-based components requires additional integration work.

 ## Quick Start